Road winter maintenance

 These routes will be treated between 6am-8.30am and at a time in the evening before the forecasted time that road surface temperatures will fall below freezing.

-Secondary road routes
+Secondary and tertiary road routes

 Any roads that are not defined as primary fall into the secondary or tertiary headings.
 Secondary road routes are treated when no further treatment of primary road routes is required.

 Tertiary routes are treated when no further treatment of primary or secondary routes is required and sufficient resource is available.